gyupro/EasyKoreanLpDetector/README.md

 You can download all libraries with pip, if error occurs, download with pip

-All weight are uploaded to the project, so that size of repo is about 50MB ( You don't need to download any extra )
+All weights are uploaded to the project, so that size of repo is about 50MB ( You don't need to download any extra )

 ## Steps to run